ccallawa/alyvix_doc/test_case_building/selector_interface_overview.rst

-The list can be sorted on the first three columns by clicking on the header name, with the :rawhtml:`<i class="fa fa-small fa-blue fa-sort-up" style="vertical-align:bottom;"></i>` and :rawhtml:`<i class="fa fa-small fa-blue fa-sort-down" style="vertical-align:top;"></i>` icons indicating whether the sort is ascending or descending.
+The list can be sorted on the first three columns by clicking on the header name, with the :rawhtml:`<i class="fa fa-small fa-blue fa-sort-up" style="vertical-align:bottom;"></i>` and :rawhtml:`<i class="fa fa-small fa-blue fa-sort-down" style="vertical-align:top;"></i>` icons indicating whether the sort order is ascending or descending.

 The list headers have the following characteristics: